 Many employers elect to take a more proactive approach in managing their group health care costs through a self-funded or partially self-funded financing method.
-One of the key differences between a fully insured plan and a self-funded plan is the basis for financially accounting for each plan year.
-When an employer purchases a plan from an insurance carrier, the policy typically includes all expenses that are incurred during the plan year.
+One of the key differences between a fully insured and a self-funded plan is the basis for financially accounting for each plan year.
+When an employer purchases a plan from an insurance carrier, the policy typically includes all expenses incurred during the plan year.
 However, when an employer sponsors a self-funded plan, expenses are booked in the plan year in which they are paid.
-This means that at any given point in time the employer has a liability for claims “incurred but not yet reported” (IBNR).
-This ongoing claims liability should be projected on an annual basis as an IBNR reserve.
+This means that at any given point in time, the employer has a liability for claims “incurred but not yet reported” (IBNR).
+This ongoing claims liability should be projected annually as an IBNR reserve.

 Medcom Benefit Solutions’ professional actuarial team works closely with employers in the development and certification of the IBNR reserve on either a quarterly or annual basis.